cardboard-iguana/cardboard-iguana.com/log/2021-10-06-tryhackme-complete-beginner.md

 </note>
 ```

-(`#PCDATA` indicates “parsable character data” — an XML-encoded string.)
+(`#PCDATA` indicates "parsable character data" - an XML-encoded string.)

 There are three basic important XML bits here:

 * `!DOCTYPE` defines the document type *and* the root element.
 * `!ELEMENT` defines additional elements (so if I understand this correctly, a !DOCTYPE declaration must contain at least one !ELEMENT with the same name).
-* `!ENTITY` defines entities like `&gt;` — basically shortcuts for other data.
-There seems to be a lot more to XML entities than just this though…
+* `!ENTITY` defines entities like `&gt;` - basically shortcuts for other data.
+There seems to be a lot more to XML entities than just this though...

-The SYSTEM keyword can be included in !ENTITY declarations (or in the XML document !DOCTYPE declaration), and means “read this from the current system”.
+The SYSTEM keyword can be included in !ENTITY declarations (or in the XML document !DOCTYPE declaration), and means "read this from the current system".

 Basically, you can think of the bit between the brackets (`[]`) in the DTD as getting slotted into the URI specifying the DTD in the XML !DOCTYPE.
 In fact, we can insert additional document type definitions into the end of a !DOCTYPE statement in this way; combining this with the SYSTEM declaration can allow us to read any files the webserver has access to.